EC’s White Paper or Artificial Intelligence – A European Approach sets guidelines to establish trust, promote AI and address high-risks AI applicatons

 Europe has developed a strong computing infrastructure essential to the functioning of AI.
 Additionally, Europe holds large volumes of public and industrial data, the potential of which, according to EC’s analysis, is currently under-used.
 Over half of the top European manufacturers implement at least one instance of AI in manufacturing operations.

-Some €3.2 billion were invested in AI in Europe in 2016, compared to around €12.1 billion in North America and €6.5 billion in Asia
+Some €3.2 billion were invested in Artificial Intelligence in Europe in 2016, compared to around €12.1 billion in North America and €6.5 billion in Asia

 However, investment in research and innovation in Europe is still a fraction of the public and private investment in other regions of the world: Some €3.2 billion were invested in AI in Europe in 2016, compared to around €12.1 billion in North America and €6.5 billion in Asia.
 In response, Europe needs to increase its investment levels significantly.
 Between 2015 and 2018, EU funding for research and innovation for AI have risen to EUR1.5BN

-The Coordinated plan on AI developed with Member States is proving to be a good starting point in building closer cooperation on AI in Europe and in creating synergies to maximise investment in the AI value chain.
+The Coordinated plan on Artificial Intelligence developed with Member States is proving to be a good starting point in building closer cooperation on Artificial Intelligence in Europe and in creating synergies to maximise investment in the AI value chain.